 The treatment follows a postural assessment, where I will observe and record your alignment and any restriction patterns that I see.
 This is a useful guideline to observe changes over time from this very powerful therapy.

 I have travelled extensively to America to train with John F Barnes, who developed and is the leading authority on MFR.
 I am an ‘Expert Level’ JFB MFR therapists.
-The training seminars I’ve completed include: MFR 1 & 2, Unwinding, Quantum Leap, Rebounding, Skills Enhancement (with JFB), Treatment for Therapists, Cervical Thoracic, Advanced Unwinding, Fascial Pelvis & Repeat of 1, 2 and Unwinding and MFR 3.
-I am also the JFB Study Group Leader for London & South East UK
+The training seminars I’ve completed include: MFR 1 & 2, Unwinding, Quantum Leap, Rebounding, Skills Enhancement (with JFB), Treatment for Therapists, Cervical Thoracic, Advanced Unwinding, Fascial Pelvis & Repeat of 1, 2 and Unwinding, MFR 3 and Women’s Health.
+I am also the JFB Study Group Leader for the UK.

 I have also trained in the UK with Ruth Duncan, Myofascial Release UK, and with Nancy Stewart from America in Women’s Health.

 Following treatment, one client said recently, “I feel so liberated.” and below is a testimonial from a client who received MFR following chest surgery –

 “I just wanted to write and express my gratitude to Sally for all the help and support that she provided to me over the course of my treatments.
 I found the sessions rejuvenated and energised me through the physical manipulation and assisted reintroduction of feeling and sensitivity in my chest area as well as addressing the psychological trauma that was also present by using some marvellous coping strategies.
 Sally is a kind, caring and warm personality who encouraged and helped me overcome some real difficulties during my recovery and I will always be grateful.” – SK, Great Wakering